fboucquez/symbol-bootstrap/README.md

 -   It's uses the TS SDK for key generation, vrf transactions, address generation instead of using catapult-tools (nemgen is still used to generate the nemesis block).
 -   Easier to maintain, the properties files are reused for all nodes, assemblies and network types.
 -   Network setup (how many database, nodes, rest gateways to run) is defined in presets, users can provide their own ones.
--   Docker-compose.yaml files are generated based on the network setup/preset instead of being manually created/upgraded.
+-   Docker-compose yaml files are generated based on the network setup/preset instead of being manually created/upgraded.
 -   The created network (config, nemesis and docker-compose) can be zipped and distributed for other host machines to run it.
 -   The used docker images versions can be changed via configuration/preset
 -   It uses the [oclif](https://oclif.io) framework.
 New commands are easy to add and document.